burhanusman/bu-website/content/blog/amazon_talk.md

 Recently I attended a talk by Mr Part Gupta, an ML engineer at Amazon.
 It was mostly about the Machine Learning use cases at Amazon.
 The talk was quite informative as I had attended few courses on Machine Learning and Information Retrieval.
-This post is a summary of the talk.
+This post is a summary of the talk. <!--more-->

 *****